LSSI-ETH/plmfit/README.md

 ### Steps to install

 1. **Clone the repository:**
-   Access the PLMFit repository within the lab's network and clone it to your local machine:
+   Access the PLMFit repository and clone it to your machine:
    ```bash
    git clone https://github.com/LSSI-ETH/plmfit.git
    ```